-Roasted Leg of Lamb is such a great dish to serve to a group of people.
-I originally created this for an Easter brunch collaboration but it really can be used for any type of the year for any event.
+Roasted Leg of Lamb is such a great dish to serve to a large group of people.
+I originally created this for an Easter brunch collaboration but it really can be used for any type of event.

 - 5lb boneless lamb leg